 5) Esfahan, Must Beautiful and awesome places in iran

-But if you are lookin for adventure Activities such as Desert tours and cameling, tour sot kish island, nomadic tour, tour to abyane, north of iran, holy tours and more Just take a look at the sample tours of this Company ( http://www.irtouring.com ). almost 9 years ago
+But if you are lookin for adventure Activities such as Desert tours and cameling, tour sot kish island, nomadic tour, tour to abyane, north of iran, holy tours and more Just take a look at the sample tours of this Company ( http://www.irtouring.com ). over 9 years ago

 Don't use the "thumbs up" hand gesture when you have a language barrier and want to indicate 'good' or 'okay', since this gesture means "up yours" in Iran! hehe.